-- No one should have to eat with a blanket over their head (in argument against covered breastfeeding).
+- No one should have to eat with a blanket over their head (in the argument against covered breastfeeding).

 - With the frequency of babies’ meals, it is nearly impossible to be out for a day without needing to breastfeed in a public place.

-- Some men claim that is if it acceptable to take out bare breasts to feed babies, they should be able to do the same with their own genitalia.
+- Some men claim that is if it is acceptable to take out bare breasts to feed babies, they should be able to do the same with their own genitalia.